-These rules shall be known and may be cited as the Colorado Judicial System Personnel Rules, or C.J.S.P.R.
+These rules shall be known and ma av he cited as the Colo rado Judicial System Personnel Ru or C.J.S.P.R. ay be often as the color ado dudiciai Oystetti Fetsotillei Nu here for glossary of terms 2 C.J.S.P.R.
+Rev 07/2

-Rule 2 - Authority
+Rule 2 - Authority and Scope

-These rules are promulgated by the Supreme Court pursuant to the authority vested by section 5(3) of article VI of the state constitution, and in fulfillment of the requirements of section 13-3-105 C.R.S.
+2.A.
+Authority - These rules are promulgated by the Supreme Court pursuant to the authority vested by section 5(3) of article VI of the state constitution, and in fulfillment of the requirements of section 13-3-105 C.R.S.
 The State Court Administrator, or designee, shall establish such procedures as may be necessary to implement these rules.